 Georgia is known for beautiful hiking trails and the LaGrange area has plenty of them.
 Whether you’re an experienced hiker or a novice seeking an easy hike, we have the trail for you!

 Enjoy the wildlife and spectacular lake views on West Point Lakeside Trails, an eleven-mile loop trail on LaGrange’s West Point Lake.
 The trail features sections of lakeside forest, beautiful views of the lake, and opportunities to see many types of wildlife.
 The trail is relatively flat, appropriate for any fitness level, well-groomed, and posted with clear signage.
 Leashed dogs are welcome, so bring your furry friend for the hike!

 FDR is Georgia’s largest state park, and its 9,049 acres include more than 40 miles of hiking trails.
 The trails in FDR showcase forests, rolling hills, creeks, small waterfalls, rock formations, and a variety of other terrains and features.

 The main Pine Mountain Trail is 23 miles long, with side trails and loop connections creating 40 miles of trail perfect for creating whatever distance hike you choose.
 Purchase a hiking map from the Park Information Center to plan your hike.
-There are six loops along the Pine Mountain Trail, all of which are excellent day hikes:
+There are seven loops along the Pine Mountain Trail, all of which are excellent day hikes:

 Franklin D. Roosevelt liked to picnic at Dowdell’s Knob!
 This 4.3-mile long trail is known for wildflowers and songbirds.
 It is rated moderate difficulty.